 - Financial Relief - On Thursday, April 9, City Council made amendments to the 2020 Budget to deliver a financial relief package to help those in the community who may be experiencing financial hardship due to the COVID-19 pandemic:

-- There will be no property tax increase this year for residential or commercial ratepayers
+- Zero per cent tax increase from the City this year for residential or commercial ratepayers

 - The deadline for utility bill payments has been extended to 90 days

 - Build Back Victoria - The City has developed initiatives to assist businesses with their re-opening and recovery through a permit process to expand operations and services outdoors in public space.
 Learn more.

 - Economic Stimulus - Council has invested $575,000 in economic stimulus grants: